-Venous ulcers may be caused by other problems with the veins in the legs, including varicose veins and a condition called chronic venous insufficiency.
+Venous ulcers may be caused by other problems with the veins in the legs, including a condition, chronic venous insufficiency, and varicose veins.
 Chronic venous insufficiency occurs when the veins in the legs are unable to pump blood back to the heart.
 This causes blood to pool in the lower legs and the legs to swell.
 Because the blood can't circulate well in the legs, the legs may swell significantly.
 This extreme swelling can put so much pressure on the skin that venous ulcers form.

 Caring for venous ulcers

 Venous ulcers require treatment and care to prevent infection and to help the ulcers heal, so it's important to have any venous ulcers examined immediately by a health care provider.

 Treatment may require addressing the circulatory or vein problems that are causing the ulcers or removing some tissue around the wound.
 You may be asked to:

 Wear compression stockings to prevent blood from pooling in the legs and to speed healing.

 Apply an antibacterial ointment or another topical to prevent or treat an infection.